kernle32dll/pooler-go/README.md

 Detailed documentation can be found on [GoDoc](https://godoc.org/github.com/kernle32dll/pooler-go).

+## Why

+Pooling objects in http requests is hard.

+The main issue to fight here is the question, when an object can be returned to the pool.
+It is tempting to just `defer`, but that might be be to early.
+Consider a middleware, which fetches data via an arbitrary user-provided method (e.g. a function, or something service-like).
+Said method should create and fill the object.
+But that method is not able to properly judge when the request has ended, and a `defer` call there would return the object to the pool too soon.
+On the other hand, the middleware has no idea of the pooling, and is not able to help either.
+One might consider moving the pooling to the middleware then.
+But this just moves the problem up a layer, and makes writing type agnostic middlewares much harder.

+Thus, pooler-go was born. pooler-go, used as an middleware, provides an object pool which can be accessed anytime in code wrapped by the middleware.
+Coming back to above example, this would allow the data providing method to retrieve objects from a pool without the need to put them back.
+When the middleware has finished, pooler-go takes care of the cleanup.

 ## Getting started

 pooler-go is straight-forward to use.
 Initialize the middleware via `pooler.NewMiddleware(...)`,